awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 <a name="Fargate-memory-vcpu"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/batch/latest/userguide/job_definition_parameters.html)
 type="VCPU"
 The number of vCPUs reserved for the job\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--cpu-shares` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 Each vCPU is equivalent to 1,024 CPU shares\.
 For jobs that are running on EC2 resources, you must specify at least one vCPU\.
 This is required but can be specified in several places\.
 It must be specified for each node at least once\.
 For jobs that are running on Fargate resources, then `value` must match one of the supported values and the `MEMORY` values must be one of the values supported for that VCPU value\.
-The supported values are 0\.25, 0\.5, 1, 2, and 4\.
+The supported values are 0\.25, 0\.5, 1, 2, 4, 8, and 16\.
+The default for the Fargate On\-Demand vCPU resource count quota is 6 vCPUs\.
+For more information about Fargate quotas, see [AWS Fargate quotas ](https://docs.aws.amazon.com/general/latest/gr/ecs-service.html#service-quotas-fargate)in the *Amazon Web Services General Reference*\.
 Type: String
 Required: Yes, when `resourceRequirements` is used\.